jobizil/send-text/README.md

 ## App Info

-You will need to add your own Nexmo api key, secret and test number
+For this app to work, you will need to add your own Nexmo api key, secret and a test number